 The gpfdist utility serves external data files from a directory on a file host to all Greenplum Database segments in parallel.

 gpfdist is located in the

-$GPHOME/bin directory on your Greenplum Database master host and on each segment host.
+$GPHOME/bin directory on your Greenplum Database coordinator host and on each segment host.

 gpfdist on the host where the external data files reside.
 For readable external tables,

 bz2) files automatically.
 For writable external tables, data is compressed using

 gzip if the target file has a

 .gz extension.
 You can use the wildcard character (*) or other C-style pattern matching to denote multiple files to read.
 The files specified are assumed to be relative to the directory that you specified when you started the

 Compression is not supported for readable and writeable external tables when the

 All primary segments access the external file(s) in parallel, subject to the number of segments set in the